amandafaithwang/HotelReservationManagement/README.md

 ## Features

-### 1. Dashboard (TO BE EDITED!!!!!)
+### 1. Dashboard

 The **Dashboard** tab overviews the hotel's status and bookings.
 It displays information such as room details, room status, and current bookings.
+The dashboard provides visualizations and key stats for the hotel's operations.
+It includes sections for room details, room status, and current bookings.
+The room details section displays information like price and capacity.
+The room status section shows the number of rooms occupied and available.
+The current bookings section lists the booking ID, room type, length of stay, check-in date, and check-out date for the current bookings.

 ### 2. Rooms